Anders Lee Game Preview: Islanders vs. Flyers

 Lee Season Stats Insights

-- In two of 17 games this season, Lee has scored a goal, but he's yet to produce two or more goals in the same contest.
+- Lee has a goal in four games this year through 19 games played, but has not had multiple goals in any of those games.

-- Lee has a point in three games this season through 17 games played, but none of those games resulted in a multi-point effort.
+- In five of 19 games this year, Lee has registered a point, but he has no games yet with multiple points.

-- Lee has had an assist in one of 17 games this year.
+- Lee has had an assist in one of 19 games this season.

-- The implied probability is 39.2% that Lee hits the over on his points prop total based on the odds.
+- The implied probability that Lee goes over his points prop total is 39.2%, based on the odds.

-- There is a 23.5% chance of Lee having more than 0.5 assists, based on the moneyline odds.
+- There is an implied probability of 22.7% of Lee going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.